High Profile Defaults in the World of Trade Finance

 When we recently measured the volume of deals that we declined so far, they exceeded the volume traded.

 In the short-term, this sometimes felt like a rugged stance to take.
-But in the medium to long-term, it is the only way to achieve a robust platform for success.
+However, in the medium to long-term, it is the only way to achieve a robust platform for success.

 Competitors scooped up a number of the transactions that we turned down in the past.